eucalyptus/euca-demo/demos/demo-30-cfn-wordpress/docs/demo-30-summary-aws.md

     This includes the following tasks:

-    - Imports the Demo Keypair into the Demo Account
+    - Imports the Demo Keypair
+    - Creates the Demo Bucket (named "demo-{account}")
     - Creates the Demos Role (named "Demos"), and associated Instance Profile (named "Demos")
     - Creates the Demos Role Policy
     - Creates the Demos Group (named "Demos")